 To speak in a flowing way (fluently), a child's brain must develop many different nerve pathways.
 These pathways must interact in very precise and rapid ways.
 Stammering usually emerges in childhood as a symptom that the brain's pathways for speech are not being wired normally.
 Most young children grow out of their stammer - but the longer the stammering symptoms persist, the more difficult it is to change the brain's wiring.

-Stammering usually starts when a child is developing speaking skills, and is therefore referred to as developmental stammering.
-Family genetics are relevant in some cases - someone with stammering in the family seems more likely to develop their own stammer.
+Stammering usually starts when a child is developing speaking skills, and is therefore referred to as developmental stammering (DS).
+Family history and genetics are relevant in some cases - someone with stammering in the family seems more likely to develop their own stammer.
 In rare cases, stammering can start in adult life, when it is known as acquired or late-onset stammering, and is most commonly caused by a stroke, resulting in damage to the brain.
 It may also be caused by head injury or severe emotional upset.

 How common is having a stammer?